 - To what extent do the project participants have the relevant and supplementary merits required to carry out the research task?

 - To what extent does the applicant (in the event the application includes doctoral students) have any experience of supervising doctoral students?

 - To what extent is the design of the project realistic, including the time plan?

-- Do the project participants have access to materials, equipment, research infrastructures and other resources required for completing the project?
+- Is there access to materials, equipment, research infrastructures and other resources required for the implementation of the project?

-- Have the applicants obtained the permits required for the research (if any), or is there a description of how these permits will be obtained?
+- Have the permits required to implement the project been obtained, or is there a statement on how these permits are applied for?

 Overall grade (1–7)

 The above subsidiary criteria are weighed together into an overall grade, which reflects the review panel’s joint evaluation of the application’s scientific quality.